-Compiled legislative histories save researchers the trouble of having to track down legislative materials related to a particular law, which otherwise can be scattered across many sources.
+Compiled legislative histories save researchers the trouble of having to discover and track down individual documents related to a particular law, which otherwise can be scattered across many sources.
 Compiled histories assemble and publish the legislative materials related to the law in a single place.

 Compiled legislative histories assemble and publish the legislative materials related to a particular law in a single place.
 Compiled legislative histories can be identified in legislative history bibliographies and accessed through ProQuest Legislative Insight, HeinOnline, Lexis, Westlaw, bibliographies and subject treatises.
 The place to begin your search for complied legislative histories is ProQuest Legislative Insight.